 Repeat step three and let rest for another 24 hours.
 You should be noticing that your fruit is beginning to shrink which is natural because the sugar is leaching the liquid from the fruit.

-Step Five - Concentrate the Syrup one last time
+Step Six - Concentrate the Syrup one last time

-Once again repeat step three but this time we are going to prepare to season and can the mixture.
+Once again repeat step five but this time we are going to prepare to season and can the mixture.

-Step Six - Sterilize and Pack the jars
+Step Seven - Sterilize and Pack the jars

 Cover the jars, wipe them clean, and put them on a cool dark shelf in your pantry.
 The Mostarda will be ready in 2 week's time.
 It is not necessary to heat seal the jars.
 The sugar content is high enough to prohibit the formation of bacteria.